zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/defines.rst

 ****************************

-This simple example shows how to document a define with the least amount of effort while still following the best practices.
+This simple example shows how to document a define with the least amount of effort while still following best practices.

 Correct: